tshabebe/keno_express_api/README.md

 ## TODO

 - Use mongoose
-- Validate data for create a round
+- Validate data for creating a round
-- Validate existed rounds for create a round
+- Validate existed rounds for creating a round
 - <del>Set create_at and update_at</del>
 - <del>Set ends_at on round</del>
 - Filter rounds/index params